-Our company has been providing travel services for more than 10 years, so we know the most popular self-drive routes along which we invite you to travel in Kyrgyzstan.
+Our company has been providing travel services for more than 10 years, so we know the most popular self-drive routes in Kyrgyzstan.

 The road network inside the country is poor, with 70 % of them just dirt and gravel.
-4WD off-road tours is the best way to get around Kyrgyzstan and reach its many remote destinations.
+4WD off-road tours is the best way to reach its many remote destinations.
 To help you to explore Kyrgyzstan's wonders we recommend you our self-drive adventure tours.

-Travelers of Kyrgyzstan who want to see as much of the country as possible can take a long 4WD tours driving through the whole country from the north to south.
+Travelers who want to see as much of the country as possible can take a long 4WD tours driving through the whole country from the north to south.